 500 grams (2 cups) ground beef

 3 garlic cloves

 1 inch fresh ginger

 1 chili of any colour (red, green, yellow – all work)

 Salt and pepper to taste

-- Finely chop the onion, garlic, chili, ginger, coriander, and mint leave.
+- Finely chop the onion, garlic, chili, ginger, coriander, and mint leaves.
 Set aside.